fatbobman/IsScrolling/README.md

 As the name suggests, IsScrolling provides a ViewModifier to get the current scrolling state of a ScrollView or List in SwiftUI.
 IsScrolling has good backward and forward compatibility since it is fully implemented natively in SwiftUI.

+## Motivation

+When I was developing [SwipeCell](https://github.com/fatbobman/SwipeCell) two years ago, I needed to close the opened side-swipe menu when the scrollable component (ScrollView, List) started scrolling.
+This was achieved by injecting a Delegate into the scrollable component via [Introspect](https://github.com/siteline/SwiftUI-Introspect.git), and I've been planning to replace this with a more native solution.

 ## Usage

 IsScrolling has two modes, each based on a different implementation principle: